MedourMehdi/mm_mint_pic/README.md

 * [Xpdf](https://github.com/MedourMehdi/xpdf)
 * [Psd_Sdk](https://github.com/MolecularMatters/psd_sdk)

+For video build you'll need ffmpeg package.

 You should found most of these libraries here: https://tho-otto.de/crossmint.php or you can read https://www.atari-forum.com/viewforum.php?f=70 if you want to rebuild them.

 ### Installing

 * "make" command will produce bin/mm_pic.prg.
+* If you want enbable the video support you have to set WITH_FFMPEG variable to YES in the makefile.
 * This repository contains sample icons but you should replace them with yours (32bpp / 24px or just adjust your struct_st_ico_png_list array for other sizes).

 ### Executing program